pashupati123/OOPS-Project/README.md

 // These features are not added but The game will be more interesting to play by adding this features.

-1) Complexity in the generating puyos depending on the level can make the game interesting.
+1) Complexity in the generating sphere depending on the level can make the game interesting.

 2) Adding menus to the game will make the game looking good and provides easiness for the gamer.